VPAC/superlinux/supercomputingwithlinux.md

 `scp -r braf/ <username>@trifid.vpac.org:`

 Now on the supercomputer do a directory listing but specify the file with the long-listing option.
 The `gattaca.txt` file should be in the home directory (the original one) but there is also a `braf` directory.
 Change into the braf directory and run a directory listing again with the same options.
-There should be *another* `gattaca.txt` file, the one you just moved, but with a different timestamp.
+There should be *another* `gattaca.txt` file, the one just moved, but with a different timestamp.

 `ls -l gattaca.txt`
 `cd braf`